George V Windsor, King of the United Kingdom1

 HRH Princess Royal Louise of the United Kingdom2

-Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom was born on 20 February 1867 at Marlborough House, London, England.1 She was the daughter of Edward VII Saxe-Coburg and Gotha, King of the United Kingdom and Alexandra Caroline Marie Charlotte Louise Julia zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Denmark.
+Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom was born on 20 February 1867 at Marlborough House, London, EnglandG.1 She was the daughter of Edward VII Saxe-Coburg and Gotha, King of the United Kingdom and Alexandra Caroline Marie Charlotte Louise Julia zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Denmark.
 She was baptised on 10 May 1867.
-She married Sir Alexander William George Duff, 1st Duke of Fife, son of James Duff, 5th Earl Fife and Lady Agnes Georgiana Elizabeth Hay, on 27 July 1889 at Buckingham Palace, St. James's, London, England.1 She died on 4 January 1931 at age 63 at Portman Square, Marylebone, London, England.3,1 She was buried at St. George's Chapel, Windsor Castle, Windsor, Berkshire, England.4 She was buried at Chapel, Mar Lodge, Braemar, Aberdeenshire, Scotland.4
+She married Alexander William George Duff, 1st Duke of Fife, son of James Duff, 5th Earl Fife and Lady Agnes Georgiana Elizabeth Hay, on 27 July 1889 at Buckingham Palace, St. James's, London, EnglandG.1 She died on 4 January 1931 at age 63 at Portman Square, Marylebone, London, EnglandG.3,1 She was buried at St. George's Chapel, Windsor Castle, Windsor, Berkshire, EnglandG.4 She was re-interred at Chapel, Mar Lodge, Braemar, Aberdeenshire, ScotlandG.4

-As a result of her marriage, Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom was styled as Duchess of Fife on 27 July 1889.
-She was invested as a Lady, Royal Order of Victoria and Albert (V.A.).5 She was Commander-in-Chief of the 4th/7th Dragoon Guards.5 She was decorated with the award of Imperial Order of the Crown of India (C.I.).5 She gained the title of HRH Princess Royal Louise of the United Kingdom on 9 November 1905.4 Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom also went by the nick-name of Lulu.
+She gained the title of HRH Princess Louise of Wales.
+After her marriage, Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom was styled as Viscountess Macduff on 27 July 1889.
+After her marriage, Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom was styled as Duchess of Fife on 29 July 1889.
+She was awarded the Imperial Order of the Crown of India (C.I.)5 She was appointed Lady, Royal Order of Victoria and Albert (V.A.)5 She was Commander-in-Chief of the 4th/7th Dragoon Guards.5 She gained the title of HRH The Princess Royal of the United Kingdom on 9 November 1905.4 Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom also went by the nick-name of Lulu.

 Citations